 Gated townhouses with manicured lawns are all throughout the town with 24-hour security, often access to a pool in the complex, with personal parking.

-Fancy starting your mornings with a cup of Costa Rica beloved coffee looking out over the bay in one of the town’s condominiums?
-Pay around $1200 for the rent and you will never have to miss out on one of Jaco’s epic sunsets.
+Fancy starting your mornings with a cup of Costa Rica’s beloved coffee, looking out over the bay in one of the town’s condominiums?
+Pay around $1200 for the rent, and you will never have to miss out on one of Jaco’s epic sunsets.

-If looking to purchase a home or condo Jaco has top real estate agents that can find you anything you are looking for in almost any price range and family size.
-They are well versed in English and quite familiar with helping the expat community navigate their ways through the process.
+If you are looking to purchase a home or condo, Jaco has top real estate agents that can find you anything you are looking for in almost any price range and family size.
+They are well-versed in English and quite familiar with helping the expat community navigate their way through the process.

 2. Is Jaco safe?

 Costa Rica may be sunshine and happiness, but remember, it is still Central America.
 Poverty is present and has gone up as a result of the decrease in tourism over the past seasons.

 You can expect to have your belongings stolen in your car if they are visible, whether your car is locked or not.
 That goes without saying in most countries, though.

 Common sense is often the key when it comes to being safe in a foreign country.
 Don’t leave any valuables on the beach when you go swimming because you can most likely expect them to be gone by the time you come back out.